 Some guns have reputations that, for some reason, far outweigh their actual performance in the field.
-Read on to learn our choices for the most overrated guns for hunting.

 There are many guns designed and marketed for hunting that are truly great firearms and are recognized as such.
 However, there are also a number of highly overrated guns that do not live up to their glorified reputations in reality, yet they somehow still maintain a very devoted following.